A birth plan can be a really effective way to share whatever is important to you, to inform your midwife and to encourage good communication.

 - Meeting your baby – if you don’t know the sex of your baby, do you want to find out for yourself? do you want to have skin to skin? do you want to dress your baby yourself?

-- Feeding your baby – do you want to breastfeed or
+- Feeding your baby – do you want to breastfeed or formula feed? would you like to start with breastfeeding and then make a more long-term decision later on?

 - Are there any specific details your midwife needs to know about?
 As an example – painful hips or knees, anxiety issues, any ongoing medical issues and what works best for you to manage it.